 I am fascinated by the ways in which built and natural structures change over time.
 Layering – of ideas, images and material processes – lies at the heart of my practice.
 I find inspiration in the geometries of the decorative arts and architecture.
 Through physical processes in the studio, I explore both the regularity of repeated pattern and its disruption.

 In my prints made on the etching press, I overprint multiple plates on a single sheet of paper.
 As a new plate is printed, previously visible and embossed areas are submerged and flattened.
-My acrylics also reveal themselves slowly, as I build up and sand down multliple layers to reiterate or obscure the underlying structure.
-Each work evolves through repeated interventions until its tactile surface invites prolonged viewing.
+My acrylics also reveal themselves slowly as I build up and sand down multliple layers to reiterate or obscure an underlying structure.
+Each work evolves through repeated interventions until its surface invites prolonged viewing.

 In the Fold, ARTHOUSE1 Gallery, London, Installation detail, Acrylic on 12 sheets of 70 x 100 cm Khadi paper, 2016